PaddlePaddle/FastDeploy/docs/features/sampling.md

 ## Parameter Description

 `top_p`: The probability cumulative distribution truncation threshold, considering only the most likely token set that reaches this threshold.
-It is a float type, with a range of [0, 1.0].
+It is a float type, with a range of [0.0, 1.0].
+When top_p=1.0, all tokens are considered; when top_p=0.0, it degenerates into greedy search.

 `top_k`: The number of tokens with the highest sampling probability, limiting the sampling range to the top k tokens.
 It is an int type, with a range of [0, vocab_size].